elterrasense/RratBot/README.md

 !8ball [yes/no question] = Answers your question based on reliable sources (me)

+!facts [keyword] = Gives a response based on a keyword utilizing a Markov model that reads every text message it has ever seen

 The bot can also react to certain keywords which I won't list as it's funnier to find out by oneself.